rudransh-shrivastava/minotaur/README.md

 - **RAM**: 16GB
 - **OS**: EndeavourOS (Arch Linux)

 Nginx has a few load balancing algorithms that can be tuned to improve performance.
-For this benchmark, we used all its different algorithms against Minotaurs singular algorithm.
+For this benchmark, I used all its different algorithms against Minotaurs singular algorithm.
 Read more about their algorithms here: [Nginx Docs](https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/#choosing-a-load-balancing-method)

 NGINX Load Balancing Algorithms used for this benchmark: